Featured Article: ABC and Batman's Fourth Commercial Spot

 Implementing The Prime Time Access Rule

-The rule wouldn’t go into affect until the start of the 1971-1972 season.
-ABC, however, decided not to wait to return much of the required time to its affiliates.
-The network announced in mid-November of 1970 that as part of its mid-season realignment it would return three hours, including an additional hour on Saturdays [6].
-Later that month NBC caved in and withdrew its appeal with the 2nd U.S. Circuit Court of Appeals in New York [7].
-The National Association of Broadcasters, however, went ahead with its appeal, noting that stations outside the top 50 markets “could not afford the additional financial burdens the rule would place on them” [8].
+Although the rule wouldn’t go into affect until the start of the 1971-1972 season, ABC decided not to wait to return much of the required time to its affiliates.
+The network announced in November 1970 that as part of its mid-season realignment it would return three hours of prime time to affiliates in early 1971 [8].
+Later that month NBC caved in and withdrew its appeal with the 2nd U.S. Circuit Court of Appeals in New York [9].
+The National Association of Broadcasters, however, went ahead with its appeal, noting that stations outside the top 50 markets “could not afford the additional financial burdens the rule would place on them” [10].

-On May 10th, the 2nd U.S. Circuit Court of Appeals upheld the prime time access rule [11].
+On May 10th, the 2nd U.S. Circuit Court of Appeals upheld the Prime Time Access Rule [13].
 There would be no turning back.
-At least, not until 1974.

 The 1974 Alteration To The Prime Time Access Rule

-In explaining the change The Los Angeles Times noted that the rule “was designed to spur filling the restricted time with independent and local programming.
+According to the The Los Angeles Times, the initial Prime Time Access Rule was “designed to spur filling the restricted time with independent and local programming.
 But instead, stations relied mostly on relatively inexpensive game shows and foreign-produced dramas.
-The FCC said it still hopes restricting the last half of the hour will achieve the original goal” [12].
+The FCC said it still hopes restricting the last half of the hour will achieve the original goal” [14].

 This time, it was independent production companies protesting the FCC’s move.
 On February 15th the National Association of Independent Television Producers and Distributors complained that for the past three years its members had complied with the original rule and “now that the producers have made substantial investments in [non-network] programs, the F.C.C. has suddenly altered the rule and diminished the market that had been assured them” [13].

-The FCC promised to take such complaints under consideration and make a decision by February 26th about delaying the alterations to the prime time access rule until September of 1975 [14].
-There was also the possibility of another appeal to the 2nd U.S. Circuit Court of Appeals [15].
-On February 27th the FCC voted not to delay, causing the National Association of Independent Television Producers and Distributors to announce it would be filing an appeal [16].
+The FCC promised to take the association’s complaints under consideration and make a decision by February 26th about potentially delaying implementation of the revised Prime Time Access Rule until September 1975 [16].
+If there was no delay, the association was prepared to file another appeal to the 2nd U.S. Circuit Court of Appeals [17].
+On February 27th, the FCC voted not to delay implementation and as promised the National Association of Independent Television Producers and Distributors announced it would be filing an appeal [18].

-Meanwhile, the networks went to work putting together their 1974-1975 schedules.
-NBC announced its new schedules on April 19th [17].
+NBC announced its new schedules on April 19th [19].
 The network cut 13 shows from its schedule, including Hec Ramsey, The Girl with Something Extra, Lotsa Luck, The Flip Wilson Show and Chase, and ordered 11 new ones.
-Eight were dramas: The Little House on the Prairie, Born Free, Lucas Tanner, In Tandem, The Rangers, The Rockford Files, Petrocelli and Police Woman.
+Eight were dramas: The Little House on the Prairie, Born Free, Lucas Tanner, In Tandem (which would become Movin’ On), The Rangers (which would become Sierra), The Rockford Files, Petrocelli and Police Woman.
 Two others were sitcoms: Chico and the Man and Second Start.
-The final new show was Sunshine, a half-hour series that Cecil Smith called an “oddity” [18].
+The final new show was Sunshine, a half-hour comedy/drama.

-CBS also announced its fall schedule on April 19th [19].
+CBS also announced its fall schedule on April 19th [20].
 It cut just six shows from its schedule, including Here’s Lucy and The New Dick Van Dyke Show.
-The network ordered three new dramas (Senior Year, Planet of the Apes and The Manhunter) and four new sitcoms (Rhoda, The Paul Sand Show, The Love Nest and We’ll Get By.
-When ABC revealed its schedule a few days later gone were ten shows, The Brady Bunch, The F.B.I. and Toma among them.
+The network ordered three new dramas: Senior Year (which would be retitled Sons and Daughters), Planet of the Apes and The Manhunter.
+It also ordered four new sitcoms: Rhoda, The Paul Sand Show (which would be retitled Paul Sand in Friends & Lovers), The Love Nest and We’ll Get By.

-Here’s the fall schedule as it appeared in April of 1974 when the networks announced their cancellations, renewals and new shows:
+Here’s the fall schedule as it appeared in April 1974 (new programs are in bold):

 NET 7:00PM 7:30PM 8:00PM 8:30PM 9:00PM 9:30PM 10:00PM 10:30PM